-Clara Harris has a user account in this domain.
-She primarily belongs to the "Marketing" department.
-The "Control group" business role and the "Finance" department are assigned to her secondarily.
+Jo User1 has a user account in this domain.
+They primarily belong to the "Marketing" department.
+The "Control group" business role and the "Finance" department are assigned to them secondarily.
 Without an exclusion definition, the user account obtains all the permissions of groups A, B, and C.